‘Hi, I wanted to apply to an internship at your organisation.’

 A resume is a document, required as a part of an internship application, that summarizes your education, skills, achievements, and internship/training experiences if any.
 A student resume contains essential details that an employer needs to know about you before offering you a position in her organisation.

-Now, I know you have already googled how to create a resume a hundred times and seen all professional resume formats, but if you still don’t have the answer to what to include in a resume and how to do it, here is a detailed insight.
+Now, I know you have already googled how to create a resume a hundred times and seen all professional resume formats, but if you still don’t have the answer to what to include in a resume and how to do it, here is a detailed insight into how to make a resume that will catch the eye of your recruiter.

 1. Contact details – These form the heading of your resume and include your name, email id, phone number, and address.
 You can either use a large font for your name and list your contact details underneath it or use the same font for all the details.